mejsiejdev/coegi/README.md

 # Coegi

-This is the repository of **Coegi**'s website.

-The site was created using:
+This site was created using:

 - [Next.js](https://nextjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/) for styling